nathanialf/aaas_backend/README.md

 # aaas_backend

+API-as-a-Service Backend to serve the API for https://github.com/nathanialf/aaas_frontend/

 ## Running the Application Locally

 Run `aqueduct serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.